Adaptive Stratagies Title Image

 This project is an interesting and provocative speculation about the future of Venice.
 The group has seriously embraced the concept of scenario imagining the changes of Venice in the distant future in a condition in which the city will be called to deal with flooding.
 What will be the future of the city?
 What actions should be taken?
 Will it be necessary to act, protect the city from water, or rather let the water flood Venice imagining completely different and unconventional scenarios?
 The project convincingly answers these questions by also proposing a brochure for visitors who in the future, when nature has taken its course, will see the canals become green corridors and public spaces and buffer zones.

-Group 6: Adapting Venice
+Group 6: Venice Rising

 Group 6 Poster